khushi-2002/khushi-2002/README.md

 - 👋 Hi, I’m Khushi
 - 👀 I’m interested in Backend mostly with Databases
 - 🌱 I’m currently learning DBMS and MySQL
-- 💞️ I’m looking to collaborate on oracle and other big data companies
+- 💞️ I’m looking to collaborate on oracle and other database companies
 - 📫 How to reach me ...
 - Email Id: Khushiagarwal915@gmail.com
 - Linkedln Account: https://www.linkedin.com/in/khushi-agarwal-ab1609202/